Back

 This means if you have a “Billing” functionality and a condition of “Unresponsive”, you can now define a condition that will automatically select a SEV1 when you open an incident.
 This gets even more powerful with our recently released runbooks feature can automatically trigger a response process such as creating a JIRA ticket, emailing executives, and creating a Slack room in less than 5 seconds.

-Slack Updates
+Slack Updates#slack-updates

 We’ve also improved our workflow when opening incidents from Slack, allowing you to select anything that is impacted from your catalog.
 Be it an Environment, Service, or Functionality.

 You just got paged.
-Now what?
+Now what?#you-just-got-paged-now-what

 FireHydrant helps every team master incident response with straightforward processes that build trust and make communication easy.